-On 29 April 1999 Yugoslavia filed an application instituting proceedings against France "for violation of the obligation not to use force", accusing that State of bombing Yugoslav territory "together with other Member States of NATO" (see Press Communiqué 99/17).
-On the same day, it submitted a request for the indication of provisional measures, asking the Court to order France to "cease immediately its acts of use of force" and to "refrain from any act of threat or use of force" against the FRY.
+On 29 April 1999 Yugoslavia filed an Application instituting proceedings against Germany "for violation of the obligation not to use force", accusing that State of bombing Yugoslav territory "together with other Member States of NATO".
+On the same day, it submitted a request for the indication of provisional measures, asking the Court to order Germany to "cease immediately its acts of use of force" and to "refrain from any act of threat or use of force" against the FRY.